 Yuan bei (Chinese) – a sense of complete and perfect accomplishment.

 Yūgen (Japanese): A profound awareness of the universe which evokes feelings that are inexplicably deep and too mysterious for words.
-This is what I imagine Carl Sagan was trying to teach people to feel,
+This is what I imagine Carl Sagan was trying to teach people to feel with his concept of the numinous.

 Zalatwic (Polish): Using acquaintances to accomplish things unofficially.